elgw/deconwolf/USAGE.md

 -> 52 images / hour or 69 s / image

-It is also possible to mix a few instances of dw using the CPU and a few offloading calculations to the GPU (with **--method shbcl**).
-Results would depends on the GPU/CPU combination.

 ### 2D images?
-No, the option to deconvolve 2D images is deliberately turned off.
+No, that option is deliberately turned off.

 ### My question was not in this list!